 We all need to form good habits now regarding water conservation.
 It will not get any better as the population increases and global warming increases.

-Large corporations have a larger impact on water conservation than individuals, but it’s up to all of us to do our part.
+Large corporations have a greater impact on water conservation than individuals, but we all must do our part.

-The good news is that once good habits are formed, the hardest part is over.
-Consider doing the following tips to conserve water in your own life.
+The good news is that the most challenging part is over once good habits are formed.
+Consider following these tips to conserve water in your own life.

 Ways to Conserve Water Indoors: